 I also love all the things I get to do: writing and consulting on internal communications and public-relations materials, crafting intranet articles, creating email communications and presentations, and providing editorial support on communications strategy.

-What lawmakers need to know: S863 (formerly S4204/A5936) could put me out of business.
-I have a kid in college and one in graduate school.
-I don’t think it will be easy for me to find full-time permanent employment; I’m in my late 50s.
+I don’t think it will be easy for me to find full-time permanent employment; I’m older than 50.
 Despite my many years of experience, who will want to hire me now?